A Charge Constraint in BMN: Various -BPS Indices

 The supercharge Catran vector is $(1,-2,-1,-1,1)$.
 Eq.~(\ref{Theta2}) for $\Theta$ implies that in the current case,

 The set of oscillators preserving the pair of supercharges is \cite{Dasgupta:2002hx}

 For example, $\beta_{jj}$ above is BPS due to the minus relative sign mentioned in Eq.~(\ref{Theta2}).
-One can verify that these states are all BPS by directly substituting the quantum numbers in Eq.~(\ref{Theta11}).
+One can verify that these states are all BPS by directly substituting their quantum numbers in Eq.~(\ref{Theta11}).
 The ranges for $j$ are: For $\beta_{jj}$, $1\leq j$; for $x_{jj}$, $0\leq j$; for $\chi_{jj} ^I$, $-\frac{1}{2}\leq j$; and for $\eta_{jj}$, $\frac{1}{2}\leq j$.
-The grand canonical partition function was defined in Eq.~(\ref{Z}) and allows one to compute the single-particle grand canonical partition function $z^{+++}$ of states that preserve at least two supercharges.
-In the $U(N)$ vacuum sector, $z_{11} ^{+++}$ receives a contribution $1$ from the vacuum, and the minimal values of $j$ of all the BPS quantum harmonic oscillators contribute in excited states:
+The grand-canonical partition function was defined in Eq.~(\ref{Z}) and allows one to compute the single-particle grand-canonical partition function $z^{+++}$ of states that preserve at least two supercharges.
+In the $U(N)$ vacuum sector, $z_{N,1} ^{+++}$ receives a contribution $1$ from the vacuum, and the minimal values of $j$ of all the BPS quantum harmonic oscillators contribute in excited states:

 The constraint on the angular potentials associated with the chosen Cartan vector is

 Plugging the angular potential constraint Eq.~(\ref{constraint1}) into Eq.~(\ref{z1+++}), the result for the single-particle index is